 The Company uses a December 31 measurement date for all of its defined benefit pension, postretirement medical and supplementary retirement plans.
-The following discussion includes information for the Eco Services benefit plans for all periods presented, and the acquired PQ Holdings benefit plans beginning on the date of the Business Combination
+The following discussion includes information for the Eco Services benefit plans for all periods presented, and the acquired PQ Holdings benefit plans beginning on the date of a former business combination.